jungwoonshin/agent-benchmark/docs/IMPLEMENTATION_SUMMARY.md

 ### LLM Service
 - Called by processor for relevance checking
-- Receives context about problem, requirements, and constraints
+- Receives context about problem and requirements
 - Returns structured decisions with reasoning

 ## Documentation